 - Remember to smile!
 Despite clients not being able to see your mouth, they will most certainly be able to tell when you're smiling.
 Your eyes will light up, and your eyebrows will be raised.
 A simple smile can make someone's day, and it’s important to remember this.

 - Avoid sudden movements.
 It can be difficult for clients to hear you clearly when wearing a face covering.
 It’s important to remain calm and move slowly; so you don't startle or confuse them.

 - Use your body language.
 It’s important to use your body language to show you are calm and in control of the situation.
 If the client is struggling to hear you, use your body language and movements to show them what you're trying to explain.

 - Be self-aware.
 Remember to think about how your communication could be perceived by the clients.
 Remember, they won’t be able to read your facial expressions or see your mouth move when you speak.

-With all these useful tips, communicating while wearing PPE should become more manageable for yourself, colleagues and clients.
-If you can think of any other useful tips comment below and we will add them to the list.
-If you're looking for more guidance, the Royal College of Nursing has produced an essential advice page on PPE and COVID-19.
+With all these useful tips, communicating while wearing PPE can be more manageable for yourself, colleagues and clients.
+If you can think of any other useful tips, please use the comment box below.